How Nina Ricci’s L’Air du Temps Perfume Made Her Famous

 Actress Imogen Poots in a light-blue Nina Ricci Spring 2014 chiffon-and-lace dress and with white Givenchy platform sandalsActress Imogen Poots in a light-blue Nina Ricci Spring 2014 chiffon-and-lace dress and with white Givenchy platform sandals at the Los Angeles premiere of ‘Need For Speed’ at TCL Chinese Theatre on March 6, 2014, in Hollywood, California (Credit: Tony DiMaio / Startraksphoto)

+She created her designs and grew her clientele, mainly upper-middle-class women.
 Nina was affectionately known as ‘The White Lady’ within the industry, as she was often spotted in a white dress and pearls that matched her curly white hair.

-Nina Ricci's debut fragrance Coeur Jolie made its debut in 1945 and her most famous perfume L'Air du Temps was released in 1948Nina Ricci’s debut fragrance Coeur Jolie made its debut in 1945 and her most famous perfume L’Air du Temps was released in 1948 (Credit: Kapustin Igor / Shutterstock)
+Nina Ricci's debut fragrance Coeur Jolie made its debut in 1945 and her most famous perfume L'Air du Temps was released in 1948Nina Ricci’s debut fragrance, Coeur Jolie, made its debut in 1945, and her most famous perfume, L’Air du Temps, was released in 1948 (Credit: Kapustin Igor / Shutterstock)

 Nina Ricci’s designs have always been associated with romance, elegance, and femininity.